Skip to Main Content

 Violation of Rules of Conduct

 Any person who violates these rules of conduct may be asked to leave the Library and may be refused future access to the Library, including its resources and services.
-Such persons may be subject to the sanctions of suspension, prosecution, forfeiture, warning and restitution, as well as criminal penalties and civil fines, and may be accountable to University and civil authorities (city, state, or federal).
+Such persons may be subject to the sanctions of suspension, prosecution, forfeiture, warning, and restitution, as well as criminal penalties and civil fines, and may be accountable to the University and civil authorities (city, state, or federal).
 The Health Sciences Library User Conduct Policy supplements the UH Student Conduct Code and other University System policies.

 Group Study Rooms and Quiet Reading Room Policy